 Hide Cortana and Task View

-Step 2: Right-click on the taskbar and select Show Task View button to disable this feature.
+Step 2: Right-click on the taskbar and select the Show Task View Button to disable this feature.

 Change the colors

 Step 1: Right-click on the desktop and select Personalize.